- Teacher Certification Map

 This page is sponsored by our partner Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
 Learn more about how the University of Southern California can help you become a transformative teacher in Indiana.

-To become a certified teacher in Indiana, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.
+To become a certified teacher in Indiana, you will need to fulfill these requirements:

 To earn an initial teaching certification in the state of Indiana, teaching candidates must meet the following requirements:

 - Completion of Bachelor’s degree (or higher) from an accredited college/university.

 - Completion of a state-approved teacher preparation program.

 - All candidates, regarding of area of licensure, must complete special education coursework.

 - Valid certification in CPR/Heimlich maneuver training, issued by either the American Red Cross or the American Heart Association.

 - Training in suicide recognition and prevention.
 For more information, visit the Indiana Board of Education Suicide Prevention Training page.

 - The Indiana CORE Assessments for Educator Licensure Program requires teaching candidates to pass tests in Basic Skills (Core Academic Skills Assessment) and Content Area(s) (Developmental Area Assessments).